 WHAT'S DEFFY?

-Deffy converts .DFF files (either containing DSD or DST) to .DSF files.
+Deffy converts .DFF files (either containing DSD or DST) to .DSF files or converts .DSF files to .DFF files.

 Deffy can also: